ho4040/whodid/README.md

 To avoid counting of external library files or image files in commit,

-please just specify Regexp on 'whodid.json' and make it place this file in your project directory.
+please just specify Regexp on 'whodid.json' and make this file place in your project directory.

 ```json
 {